abilandz/PH8124/Lecture_7/Lecture_7.md

 ### 3. Handling processes and jobs <a name="handling_processes_and_jobs"></a>

-In the **Linux** world, an executable stored on disk is called a _program_.
+In the **Linux** world, an executable stored on a disk is called a _program_.
 Loosely speaking, the program loaded into the computer's memory and running is called a _process_.
 On the other hand, _job_ is more specifically a process that is started by a shell.
 A group of processes launched from a shell can be also considered as a job.
 Therefore, a job is a shell-only concept, while a process is a more general, system-wide, concept.
 There are specific **Bash** and **Linux** commands which keep track only of jobs launched from the current shell, but there are also commands which keep track of all processes running on the computer.
-It is very important to understand the difference between processes and jobs, and in which context which commands for their handling can be used.
+It is very important to understand the difference between processes and jobs, and in which context which commands can be used for their handling.

 Jobs launched from the shell can be divided into two important groups:  _foreground_ and _background_ jobs.
 Foreground jobs are jobs that have control over the terminal, i.e. while they are running nothing else can be done in the current terminal session by the user.
 The control over the terminal is regained only when the foreground job has finished its execution.
 Background jobs are jobs that do not have control over the terminal during their execution.
 They are typically started on multicore machines, when the parallelization of jobs makes perfect sense and reduces a lot the overall execution time.
 While jobs launched from the current terminal session are running in the background, in that terminal session we have full control over the terminal and can do additionally whatever we want.

 By default, any job which is started from the terminal is executed in the foreground.
 If we want to submit a job execution to the background, we need to end the command line input with the special character ```&``` .
 For testing purposes, in this section we use the dummy command **sleep**, which runs a perfectly valid process even though it does nothing besides blocking the execution of subsequent commands for the specified time interval.
-Whatever is demonstrated in this section for the **sleep** command applies also to any other command --- we use **sleep** command merely because of its simplicity.
+Whatever is demonstrated in this section for the **sleep** command applies also to any other command &mdash; we use **sleep** command merely because of its simplicity.
 In addition, a word command is used in this section in the broader sense, and it encapsulates also functions, scripts, code blocks, etc.

 To illustrate the difference between foreground and background job execution, we first execute a job in the foreground: